-d.school Creativity in Research Scholars are a disciplinary diverse set of Stanford PhD students.
+d.school Creativity in Research Scholars are a diverse set of Stanford PhD students across all disciplines.
 In addition to their primary research activities, these individuals are learning and applying design thinking to push the boundaries of their work and create entirely new applications and approaches to their research.

 Want to apply?